Author

 What Makes the Results Different?

-Natural results — not tight or pulled
+Natural improvement — not pulled or tight

-Improved definition in key areas
+Better definition in key areas

-• Smoother transition from cheek to mouth
+• A smoother transition from cheek to mouth

-• Sharper, more defined jawline
+• Sharper jawline

-• Reduced heaviness in the lower face
+• Less heaviness around the lower face

 • More youthful midface contour